-Before you leave Utah’s most populous city, check out famous Temple Square and the State Capitol Building.
-Then, travel to Wyoming and the historic town of Jackson, the gateway to Grand Teton National Park where you’ll walk in the footsteps of countless cowboys and all sorts of famous characters that have strolled the wooden sidewalks for more than a century.
-Afterward, continue on to your destination for the evening, Jackson Lake, set against a backdrop of jaw-dropping jagged peaks and the glaciers of Grand Teton National Park.
+Arrive into Jackson, the gateway to Grand Teton National Park where you’ll walk in the footsteps of countless cowboys and all sorts of famous characters that have strolled the wooden sidewalks for more than a century.
+On arrival you’ll be taken to your scenic hotel and join you Travel Directors for a welcome dinner.

 In the morning, begin your exploration of the park and its Grand Tetons that rise more than 6,500 feet from the valley floor, with a visit to Jenny Lake.
 One of the highlights in the park, the lake is renowned for its scenery, and on a calm day you can capture a photo of the mountains’ reflection in the still waters.
 Wake early enough, and you may want to hitch a ride on the Jenny Lake Boat to the base of Cascade Canyon and take the short hike to Hidden Falls.